iamdhruvtripathi/Active-Directory-Homelab/README.md

 ### Network Design

-* `vmbr0` (Management Network): Used for Proxmox management and to access the Splunk Web UI from the MacBook Pro.
+* `vmbr0` (Management Network): Used for Proxmox management and to access the Splunk Web UI from the MacBook Pro
-* `vmbr1` (Isolated Lab Network): Private virtual bridge with no physical uplink that hosts all Active Directory traffic between the Domain Controller, Windows 11 client, and Splunk server.
+* `vmbr1` (Isolated Lab Network): Private virtual bridge with no physical uplink that hosts all Active Directory traffic between the Domain Controller, Windows 11 client, and Splunk server
 * IP Addressing: The Domain Controller and the Splunk server's `ens19` interface use static IP addresses on `vmbr1`.
 The Windows 11 client receives its IP address from the Domain Controller via DHCP, while the Splunk server's `ens18` interface obtains an IP address from the home network via DHCP
 * DNS & Authentication: The Domain Controller provides Active Directory, DNS, and DHCP services for all domain-joined systems
 * Centralized Logging: Sysmon and Splunk Universal Forwarder send logs from the Domain Controller and Windows 11 client to the Splunk Enterprise server over the isolated network